Key Takeaways:

 What Made It Great (And What Made It Niche)

 Let’s be real for a second.
 The Sphinx 3000 was never going to be a mass-market success.
 It wasn’t supposed to be.
-This was a gun for people who understood the difference between good and excellent, and who were willing to pay for that difference.
+This was a gun for people who understood the difference between good and excellent and were willing to pay for it.

 The manufacturing philosophy centered on mechanical consistency.
 They weren’t trying to make guns fast.
 They were trying to make guns right.
 Every pistol was extensively inspected, tested, and certified.
 The tolerances were tighter than almost anything else on the market.
 The accuracy was demonstrably superior to most contemporaries.